Catholic Church in Argentina: 21st Century

-Relations between church and state became bitter during the Presidency of Nestor Carlos Kirchner.
+Relations between church and state became bitter during the presidency of Nestor Carlos Kirchner.
 Relations with Cardinal Jorge Mario Bergoglio (now Pope Francis), Archbishop of Buenos Aires, were very strained.
 Before which the government avoided participation in the traditional Te Deum prayer celebrations at the Buenos Aires Cathedral, including those corresponding to the anniversaries of the May Revolution.

 Conflicts, such as the displacement of the Military Bishop Antonio Baseotto, who opposed the policies of the Minister of Health, Ginés González García who promoted the decriminalization of abortion and the distribution of condoms to young people; by viewing his appointment that was interpreted as incitement to violence.
 Communicators linked to the government, such as Horacio Verbitsky, disseminated notes and books dedicated to accusing many clerics of collaboration with human rights violations during the Dirty War.

 Nestor Carlos Kirchner was succeeded in 2007 by his wife, Cristina Fernández de Kirchner, who identifies as Catholic.
-During her term, Same-sex marriages became legal, which kept relations between the Government and the Church strained.
+During her term, same-sex marriages became legal, which kept relations between the Government and the Church strained.
 The Catholic Church, together with Protestant denominations organized protests against the proposed law.
 Cardinal Bergoglio issued a statement to lawmakers who opposed the bill, calling the effort "a movement by the father of lies to confuse and deceive the children of God."
 And during a meeting of the Argentine Episcopal Conference, in a rare political statement, he urged Catholics to oppose the politicians who supported the bill.
 However it was still legalized in Argentina regardless, becoming the first country in Latin America to do so.
 Despite these divergent points, President Kirchner expressed several times her opposition to the legalization of abortion during her two terms.
 Shortly after assuming her second term, the president reaffirmed this position in a meeting of more than 45 minutes that she held with the Episcopal Conference; and blocked debate in the Chamber of Deputies regarding it.

 In 2013, Cardinal Bergoglio was elected Pope and this led to an improvement in relations between the Catholic Church and the government.

+In 2023, the country was scored 4 out of 4 for religious freedom.